fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5a.md

 If the login is successful, the form fields are emptied <i>and</i> the server response (including a <i>token</i> and the user details) is saved to the <i>user</i> field of the application's state.

-If the login fails, or running the function _loginService.login_ results in an error, the user is notified.
+If the login fails or running the function _loginService.login_ results in an error, the user is notified.

 The user is not notified about a successful login in any way.
 Let's modify the application to show the login form only <i>if the user is not logged-in</i> so when _user === null_.
 The form for adding new notes is shown only if the <i>user is logged-in</i>, so <i>user</i> contains the user details.